kla587/Internet-System-Dev/README.md

 <h2>README: Welcome to our GITHUB!</h2>

 <h3>SYSTEM DESCRIPTION</h3>
+  <p>Our plugin receives POM files from the user and sends them to Maven Central to check for dependencies.
+The returned POM and .jar files are sent to DoSOCS to be scanned for license information and returns SPDX documents.
+This process repeats until all dependencies are found or until we reach 3 levels in.</p>

-  <p>Our system will use the foundations from DoSOCS to accept pom files and scan for license information.
-Our plug inthen sends the jar files found in the pom file to Maven Central to find all dependencies within open source files.
-The plugin will store the scanned licensing information into a temp folder.
+<p>The plugin will store the scanned licensing and  information into a temp folder.
 It will check the SPDX database before scanning to determine if the files have already been scanned by using SHA256 caching.
-The dependancies returned fromMaven Centarl are stored in a seperate database relfecting their relationships</p>
+The dependencies returned from Maven Central are stored in a separate database reflecting their relationships</p>

 <h3>SYSTEM ENVIRONMENT</h3>
  <h6>Ubuntu 14.04</h6>